runo-hr/Pneumonia-Detection/README.md

 Classify chest x-rays as either Normal of of a patient infected with Pneumonia.

 2.  <b>How can you use data to answer the question? </b>
-Use transfer learning to fine tune Keras MobileNet and VGG16 models to a dataset of chest x-ray images.
+Use transfer learning to tune Keras' MobileNet and VGG16 models to a dataset of chest x-ray images.

 #### Working with the data
 3.  <b>What data do you need to answer the question </b>